Aristarchus of Samothrace: Life

-It said that Aristarchus had a remarkable memory and was completely indifferent as to his external appearance.
+It is said that Aristarchus had a remarkable memory and was completely indifferent as to his external appearance.

 Accounts of his death vary, though they agree that it was during the persecutions of Ptolemy VIII of Egypt.
-One account has him, having contracted an incurable dropsy, starving himself to death while in exile on Cyprus.
+In one account, he contracted an incurable dropsy and starved himself to death while in exile on Cyprus.

 Work

 Homeric poems

 He established the most historically important critical edition of the Homeric poems, and he is said to have applied his teacher's accent system to it, pointing the texts with a careful eye for metrical correctness.
 His rejection of doubtful lines made his severity proverbial.
 It is likely that he, or more probably, another predecessor at Alexandria, Zenodotus, was responsible for the division of the Iliad and Odyssey into twenty-four books each.